LoTerence/nakamapin-theme/README.md

 This is a custom made shopify theme for my online store: https://www.nakamapin.com

 I forked the Dawn theme from Shopify with the latest features, and customized it with styling that fits the business's motif.
+It was developed with Shopify Liquid templating language, Javascript, CSS, and HTML

 Below you can find more information about the Dawn theme as well as how to fork it and run it on your own development environment.